Ultron: Amalgamation and the Ultron Imperative

 Victor von Doom rebuilds Ultron using a combination of all of its previous personalities with a particularly strong dose of the previous Ultron, believing this mix will make Ultron subservient.
 However, all 12 iterations co-exist as separate personalities, resulting in a form of madness which culminates with Ultron-12 mutilating himself in an attempt to remove some of his other personalities.
 After its defeat, Ultron-13 attempts to obtain a new form of vibranium called Nuform, but it is repelled by the combined efforts of Iron Man, Black Panther, and Spider-Man.
 Ultron escapes from prison and upgrades into the Ultimate Ultron, capturing West Coast Avenger Mockingbird to use her brain patterns to create the new robotic mate Alkhema.
-Alkhema aids Ultron but both are eventually jettisoned into space through a ruse by Vision.
+Alkhema aids Ultron, but both are eventually jettisoned into space through a ruse by Vision.
 Vision finds Ultron-15 but is discovered to have been "infected" by human emotion and is seriously deteriorating, displaying symptoms that resemble alcoholism.
 Ultron-16 and Ultron-17 successfully slaughter the population of Slorenia, having perfected a process that allows it to control a vast army of Ultron drones.

 2000s

 The Avengers discovered that Ultron's creations (Vision, Jocasta and Alkhema) have a secret program included—they are subconsciously compelled to rebuild Ultron.
 In this case, it is Alkhema who unintentionally rebuilds Ultron when attempting to create a new species of bio-synthezoids.
-However, Ultron-18 is composed of steel not adamantium, and is destroyed when Alkhema's subterranean base exploded after Hawkeye shot Alkhema with a vibranium arrow at Alkhema's request.
+However, Ultron-18 is composed of steel, not adamantium, and is destroyed when Alkhema's subterranean base exploded after Hawkeye shot Alkhema with a vibranium arrow at Alkhema's request.
 Ultron's head was recovered by Antigone, an artificial girl and one of the synthezoids.

-Iron Man encounters a version from an old version of his armor and Ultron-18's head that leads the cult known as the Sons of Yinsen in an attempt to conquest via religion.
+Iron Man encounters a version from an old version of his armor and Ultron-18's head that leads the cult known as the Sons of Yinsen in an attempt to conquer via religion.
 The character is defeated by Iron Man and Jocasta.
 Another version (possibly Ultron-13) creates the cyborg Victor Mancha as a sleeper agent against the Avengers.
 Mancha, however, rebels and joins the Runaways.
 This version first poses as Doctor Doom before revealing itself, and is defeated in a battle against the Runaways and Excelsior.

 When Marvel launched a new title The Mighty Avengers by Brian Michael Bendis and Frank Cho, Ultron interfaces with Iron Man's armor, which had been integrated with Tony Stark's biology.
 This allows Ultron's program to transform Stark into a new version who has the Wasp's appearance albeit with a metallic skin.
 This version takes control of Iron Man's technology.
 He kills Lindy Reynolds, causing the Sentry to battle Ultron, nearly tearing his head off.
-Ultron is eventually destroyed by New Avenger Ares using a computer virus (created by the Skrull agent Criti-Noll impersonating Hank Pym) to wipe Ultron's program from Iron Man's armor, changing Stark back to normal.
+Ultron is eventually destroyed by Ares of the New Avengers using a computer virus to wipe Ultron's program from Iron Man's armor, changing Stark back to normal.
 Ultron's image later briefly appears on one of his maker's computers.